rclone/rclone/docs/content/rc.md

 - fs - a remote name string e.g. "drive:"
 - remote - a path within that remote e.g. "dir"
-- each part in body represents a file to be uploaded See the [uploadfile command](/commands/rclone_uploadfile/) command for more information on the above.
+- each part in body represents a file to be uploaded

 **Authentication is required for this call.**